 Global Learning Charter School (GLC) is a public charter school committed to offering relevant, personalized learning opportunities to prepare students to be global-ready in work and life.
 GLC opened in August of 2017.
-Currently, we serve approximately 420 students in grades K-7.
-We will add 8th grade in 2019-20.
+Currently, we serve approximately 440 students in grades K-8.

 About charter schools